 Musashi is one of the most famous samurai who ever lived.
-He may be the most famous.
 He fought many wars and dueled 63 opponents with his first duel occurring when he was a teenager.

 Musashi was much more than a Samurai.
 Many people are ignorant of the fact that Musashi was on multiple paths throughout his life.
-His primary identity (path) came from the Bushido code of the Samurai.
+His primary path was the sword.
+He created a new style of fighting called “Two heavens as one” or “Two swords as one” because he would fight with a sword in each hand.
+He followed the Bushido samurai code.

 He understood that the way is the same in all things.
 Life and death.
 Yin & Yang.
 Beginner and master.

-He understood his duty as a master; passing mastered knowledge to the apprentice so that new students can find the way Musashi found, and hopefully, go farther than he did.
+He understood the duty as a follower of The Way; passing mastered knowledge to the apprentice so that new students can find the way and hopefully, go father than the master did.

 The will of the wanderer is wandering.

-Mastery is a legacy of moving forward, making what is unknown known, then mastered, then passed down.
+Mastery is the repeat process of moving forward, making what is unknown known, then mastered, then passed down.
+We must help the generations after us go farther than we did.
+If we do not, we have failed.

 The paths of mastery